SableRaf/openprocessing-downloader/README.md

 - Private sketches can not be accessed via the API.

+## Acknowledgements

+This script is possible thanks to the [OpenProcessing API](https://openprocessing.org/api).
+Thanks to [Sinan Ascioglu](https://www.wiredpieces.com/) for creating OpenProcessing and its API.

 ## License

 This project is licensed under the **GNU General Public License v2.0 or later**.